zonoskar/Goodwe2PVoutput/README.md

 Usage:

-Create a configuration file in your home directory indicated by the $HOME environment variable.
+Create a configuration file named .goodwe2pvoutput in your home directory indicated by the $HOME environment variable.
 This file must contain the following information (replace text between '' by your information, the order is not important):

 goodwe_system_id: 'Your Goodwe system ID'
 goodwe_user_id: 'Your username on goodwe-power.com'